A story by Toni Hand

 For now, though, here is one such tale.
 Remember: the holiday itself is always, always over too soon.
 It’s the stories that live on.

-I was fortunate enough to grow up in Asia and spent my childhood and early teenage years living in Hong Kong, Japan and Thailand (as a toddler, Thai was my second language, a skill that has now sadly all but vanished!).
+I was fortunate enough to be raised in Asia and spent my childhood and early teenage years living in Hong Kong, Japan and Thailand (as a toddler, Thai was my second language, a skill that has now sadly all but vanished!).
 My day-to-day life was immersed in the sights and sounds of these incredible places, and much of my school holidays were spent exploring the continent even further with my family.

 After moving to the UK and spending many winters (and summers) cooped up indoors in the rain, I started plotting my return to Asia.
-Even with 13 years experiencing the hustle and bustle of Bangkok, the heady aromas of Hong Kong’s back alleys and Tokyo’s ever-growing technology scene, it was not enough and I was desperate to explore more.
+Even with 13 years experience the hustle and bustle of Bangkok, the heady aromas of Hong Kong’s back alleys and Tokyo’s ever-growing technology scene, it was not enough and I was desperate to explore more.
 My mind kept wandering to the delicious food of Vietnam, the dark history of Cambodia and the dramatic landscapes of Laos.
 Before I knew it, I was 18 and off for an eight month adventure solo backpacking around the continent I once called home.

 Yes, much of my travelling experience did involve brightly coloured plastic buckets full of Sangsom, but I did make sure to try and experience as much of these countries as possible too.
 I made my way through Vietnam and Cambodia, India and Sri Lanka, and had countless experiences that will stay with me forever: sailing through the limestone peaks of Halong Bay, wandering through Angkor Wat, the cobbled streets of Galle, the Taj Mahal up close.
 Bucket list experiences.
 And yet still a big part of me knew, every time I moved on to another country, that there was still so much more to see.
 Don’t get me wrong: these places are amazing and I would recommend them to anyone, but they don’t even touch the surface of what each country has to offer.